erodewald/styleguides/teams/fod/javascript/README.md

 ```
 <br>

-**Do** prefer automatic assignment of constructor properties in TypeScript.
+**DO** prefer automatic assignment of constructor properties in TypeScript.

 ```typescript
 // Avoid